 - ESRD could benefit from innovative devices and transformative improvements.

-CDRH received 32 applications for the ESRD Challenge — more than we anticipated.
-This indicates to us that there is a desire or need from device innovators for early and efficient collaboration with the FDA.
+CDRH received 32 applications for the ESRD Challenge — more than anticipated.
+This indicated to us that there is a desire or need from device innovators for early and efficient collaboration with the FDA.

-FDA subject matter experts, management, and members of the Innovation Subcommittee of the Center Science Council discussed each application internally, and held an initial teleconference with each candidate to better understand the device technology, its public health impact, possible regulatory impact, and stage of development.
+FDA subject matter experts, management, and members of the Innovation Subcommittee of the Center Science Council rated candidates on the following factors:

 - Does the product involve an innovative technology?